1998 Cavalese cable car crash: U.S. official report

 On 2 February, Schweitzer planned the flight route for a low-altitude training mission using obsolete documents.
 It was proved that the squadron commander, Lieutenant Colonel Muegge, and his assistants, Captains Roys, Recce, Watton, and Caramanian, did not alert the navigator about the new flight altitude limitations, possibly because the proposed flight had a lower floor of 1000 ft, enough to be safe with any cable in the area.
-The report included an interview with the commander of 31st Fighter Wing, who stated that Muegge confessed to him that he and his crew, save for Ashby, were aware of the current flight limitations.
+The report included an interview with the commander of 31st Fighter Wing, who stated that Muegge confessed to him that he and his squadron, save Ashby, were aware of the current flight limitations.
 After approving the report, Pace suggested disciplinary measures be taken against the commanders as well.

-On the morning of the disaster, the plane underwent maintenance due to a fault in the "G-meter", which measures g-forces; the unit was replaced.
+On the morning of the disaster, the plane underwent maintenance for a fault in the "G-meter", which measures g-forces; the unit was replaced.
 The radar altimeter was checked and reported to be in normal condition.
 After the disaster, Ashby reported the altimeter never sounded a low altitude warning, but this is disputed and highly unlikely—at the time of the disaster, the altimeter was set to alert at 800 ft and the plane had been flying at less than 400 ft.

 Ashby was qualified for low-altitude flights and prohibited from diving below cables at all times.
 His last training mission of that kind was flown over six months before, on 3 July.
 The report includes flight tracing from a nearby AWACS airplane.
 The document reports a camcorder aboard the flight, but it was blank after Schweitzer had taken the original cassette and burned it afterwards.
 Schweitzer confessed in 2012 that he had burned the tape containing incriminating evidence upon returning to Aviano Air Base.